arcs-njit-edu/docs/docs/Software/slurm/slurm.md

 ## Using SLURM on Wulver
 In Wulver, SLURM submission will have new requirements, intended for more fair sharing of resources without impinging on investor/owner rights to computational resources.
-All jobs must now be charged to a PI-group account.
+All jobs must now be charged to a PI-group (Principal Investigator) account.

 1. To specify the job use `--account=PI_ucid`, for example, `--account=doctorx`.
 You can specify `--account` as either a `sbatch` or `#SBATCH` parameter.
 If you don't know the UCID of PI, use`sacctmgr show user ucid`.
 Replace `ucid` with your NJIT UCID and you can find PI's UCID under `Def Acct` column.
 For example, if your UCID is `ab1234`, then use the following